-When starting out marketing with email newsletters, printers can get hung up on not having a big list of subscribers.
-The best advice is to keep it simple.
+When marketing with email newsletters, printers can get hung up on not having a big list of subscribers.
+My advice is to keep it simple.

 Make your email sign up superbly simple that it becomes a natural part of your normal marketing and promotion routine.